machine learning +

 return {"answer": answer}

-Notice how each function returns only the fields it touched.
-It doesn’t need to send back the whole state — just the updates.
+Notice the pattern: each function only sends back the keys it updated.
+No need to copy the entire state — just the delta.

-• Normal edges: Always go from node A to node B.
+- Normal edges: A fixed path from node A to node B. Always taken.

-• Conditional edges: Run a function that returns which node to visit next.
+- Conditional edges: A small router function that checks the state and returns the name of the next node.
 This is where branching and looping happen.

 python